 This is a relatively new option for non-drinkers and is fast becoming a staple of any drinking establishment which means our options are almost endless.
 From faux spirits for mixers to Nosecco (yes that's a thing), to can't-tell-the-difference ales, stopping or quitting drinking has never been so supported.

 I was a wine, champagne and tequila girl myself, who never said no to a cocktail or ten.
 Which is why I love all the choice we have available to us now.
 However, I do warn those of you who are taking up the sober mantle to double-check your drinks because at times they can fall under the LO category while claiming to be NO, usually only by a small percentage.
 Still, for some, that percentage is what can make or break you.

-Whether you are taking part in Sober October, growing a miniature human, taking a sabbatical after a rather heavy lockdown, fighting the recovery good-fight, or just choose to stay clear-headed because that's what you prefer, then we celebrate that and you with our edit of the best non-alcoholic drinks for Sober October and beyond.
+Whether you are taking part in dry January, growing a miniature human, fighting the recovery good-fight, or just choose to stay clear-headed because that's what you prefer, then we celebrate that and you with our edit of the best non-alcoholic drinks for Dry January and beyond.

 Tame and Wild: Classy sparkling drinks

 There is nothing worse than arriving at a function only to find that there is nothing to drink except carton OJ.
 Tame and Wild's fantastic pack of four botanical sparkling beverages is perfect for that last-minute grab-a-bottle option.
 I know, I hear you, what functions are there at the moment to even have this issue to struggle with?
 To that, I say, pah!
 Nothing stopped you before.
 Get those Zoom parties back up and running.

 Three Spirit: For the party ‘buzz’